 Please carefully consider the information set forth in this Quarterly Report on Form 10-Q and the risk factors discussed in Part I, "Item 1A.
 Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2021, filed with the SEC on March 1, 2022 (the "Annual Report") and Part II "Item 1A.
-Risk Factors" in our Quarterly Report on Form 10-Q for the quarter ended March 31, 2022 (the "Q1 Quarterly Report"), which could materially affect our business, financial condition, or future results.
-The risks described in our Annual Report and Q1 Quarterly Report, as well as other risks and uncertainties, could materially and adversely affect our business, results of operations, and financial condition, which in turn could materially and adversely affect the trading price of shares of our Class A Common Stock.
-There have been no material updates or changes to the risk factors previously disclosed in our Annual Report and Q1 Quarterly Report; provided, however, additional risks not currently known or currently material to us may also harm our business.
+Risk Factors" in our Quarterly Reports on Form 10-Q for the quarters ended March 31, 2022 (the "2022 Quarterly Report"), which could materially affect our business, financial condition, or future results.
+The risks described in our Annual Report and the 2022 Quarterly Report, as well as other risks and uncertainties, could materially and adversely affect our business, results of operations, and financial condition, which in turn could materially and adversely affect the trading price of shares of our Class A Common Stock.
+Except as set forth below, there have been no material updates or changes to the risk factors previously disclosed in our Annual Report and 2022 Quarterly Reports; provided, however, additional risks not currently known or currently material to us may also harm our business.